spqfelipe/generative-design-project/README.md

 ## Output Examples

-Below you can see some of the outputs of this generator:
+Below you can see some outputs of this generator:

 - Example 01 </br>
 <img src="out_example/example01.png" width="350"/>